 News and Announcements

-The Illinois State Police Merit Board will conduct the 1st Quarter Merit Board Meeting on Tuesday, January 30, 2018, at 7:30 AM.
-The meeting will be held at the office of the James R. Thompson Center, 100 W. Randolph Street, Chicago, Illinois, room 9-031.Continue Reading »
+The Illinois State Police Merit Board will conduct a Special Merit Board Meeting on Friday, November 22, 2019, at 8:30 A.M.
+The meeting will be held at the James R. Thompson Center, 100 W. Randolph Street, Chicago, Illinois, room 9-031.Continue Reading »

 Online Application Status